The most important business insurance for restaurants

 Liquor liability insurance

-Serving alcohol can boost your profit margins, but it also comes with a lot of potential liability.
-That’s why your restaurant can benefit greatly from liquor liability insurance
+Serving alcohol can boost your profit margins, but it accompanies some potential liability.
+That’s why your restaurant could benefit from liquor liability insurance.

-This type of restaurant liability insurance protects your business in the case of an intoxicated customer who engages in destructive behavior, even after they’ve left your restaurant.
-Liquor liability insurance can help with legal defense fees or medical bills if your restaurant is held responsible.
+This type of restaurant liability insurance can help protect your business if an intoxicated customer engages in destructive behavior — even if it’s after they’ve left your restaurant.
+Liquor liability insurance could help with legal defense fees or medical bills if your restaurant is accused.

 How NEXT can help you get the restaurant insurance you need

 Your restaurant is unique.
-That’s why NEXT Insurance offers customized, reliable restaurant insurance at an affordable cost
+That’s why NEXT Insurance offers customized, reliable restaurant insurance at an affordable price.

 Our goal is to let you focus on your business.
 That’s why we built a quick and easy way to get restaurant insurance online and receive your certificate of insurance in about 10 minutes.